-During 2009, we acquired a company with a substantial presence in multiple Latin American countries, and in 2010, we acquired a company with a substantial presence in multiple European countries, and a company with a growing clientele within the Middle East.
-Despite this acquisition, we otherwise have had limited experience operating in markets outside of the United States.
-Our inexperience in operating our business outside of the United States may increase the risk that the international expansion efforts we have begun to undertake will not be successful.
-In addition, conducting international operations subjects us to new risks that we have not generally faced in the United States.
+In recent years, we acquired various businesses with substantial presence or clientele in multiple Latin American, European and Middle Eastern countries.
+Prior to these acquisitions, we otherwise have had limited experience operating in markets outside of the United States.
+Our inexperience in operating our business outside of the United States may increase the risk that the international expansion efforts which we are engaged will not be successful.
+In addition, conducting international operations subjects us to risks that we have not generally faced in the United States.
 These risks include:

-- recruitment and maintenance of a sufficiently large and representative panel both globally and in certain countries; - · expanding the adoption of our server- or census-based web beacon data collection in international countries; - different customer needs and buying behavior than we are accustomed to in the United States; - · difficulties and expenses associated with tailoring our products to local markets, including their translation into foreign languages; - difficulties in staffing and managing international operations including complex and costly hiring, disciplinary, and termination requirements; - longer accounts receivable payment cycles and difficulties in collecting accounts receivable; - potentially adverse tax consequences, including the complexities of foreign value-added taxes and restrictions on the repatriation of earnings; - · reduced or varied protection for intellectual property rights in some countries; - the burdens of complying with a wide variety of foreign laws and regulations; - · fluctuations in currency exchange rates; - · increased accounting and reporting burdens and complexities; and - political, social and economic instability abroad, terrorist attacks and security concerns.
+- recruitment and maintenance of a sufficiently large and representative panel both globally and in certain countries; - · expanding the adoption of our server- or census-based web beacon data collection in international countries; - different customer needs and buying behavior than we are accustomed to in the United States; - difficulties and expenses associated with tailoring our products to local markets, including their translation into foreign languages; - difficulties in staffing and managing international operations including complex and costly hiring, disciplinary, and termination requirements; - longer accounts receivable payment cycles and difficulties in collecting accounts receivable; - potentially adverse tax consequences, including the complexities of foreign value-added taxes and restrictions on the repatriation of earnings; - reduced or varied protection for intellectual property rights in some countries; - the burdens of complying with a wide variety of foreign laws and regulations; - fluctuations in currency exchange rates; - increased accounting and reporting burdens and complexities; and - political, social and economic instability abroad, terrorist attacks and security concerns.